zofigalaxy/promptsandpapers/README.md

 No need to install anything, everything is handled via the interface at [promptsandpapers.com](https://promptsandpapers.com).

 ### Features
 - Daily scraping of recent arXiv papers.
-Instead of using arXiv's API, we scrape papers exactly on the day they appear on the website, so you always have the most recent papers
+Instead of using arXiv's API, we scrape papers exactly on the day they appear on the website, so you're always up to date.
 - An LLM (right now it's GPT-4o) that classifies papers in relevant vs. not relevant based on your unique reserach interests.
 You don't need to have a huge library of papers to teach the model your interests, instead simply describe your research interests in a prompt.
 You can be specific and nuanced, no need for vague keywords.
 - A daily or weekly newsletter with the relevant papers.
 The selected papers include an AI-generated summary (currently using GPT-4o-mini) and a short